 UW students are expected to be admitted to a major before they reach 105 credits

 If you transfer in with 90 credits, you will have about one quarter to decide on a major.
 We will provide you with more time if necessary to complete the admission requirements of your chosen major, but we expect you to have given the matter some thought before your junior year.
-And, if your choice of major has competitive admission, you may not be admitted, and will need a plan for an alternate major.
+And, if your choice of major has capacity-constrained admission, you may not be admitted, and will need a plan for an alternate major.
 This is a lot to think about during your first quarter at the UW, when you will be making many other adjustments in your life as well.